redwoodjs/redwood/docs/docs/deploy/baremetal.md

 You'll want to create an `.env` file in this directory containing any environment variables that are needed by your app (like `DATABASE_URL` at a minimum).
 This will be symlinked to each release directory so that it's available as the app expects (in the root directory of the codebase).

-:::caution SSH and Non-interactive Sessions
+:::warning SSH and Non-interactive Sessions

 The deployment process uses a '[non-interactive](https://tldp.org/LDP/abs/html/intandnonint.html)' SSH session to run commands on the remote server.
 A non-interactive session will often load a minimal amount of settings for better compatibility and speed.
 In some versions of Linux `.bashrc` by default does not load (by design) from a non-interactive session.
 This can lead to `yarn` (or other commands) not being found by the deployment script, even though they are in your path, because additional ENV vars are set in `~/.bashrc` which provide things like NPM paths and setup.